wazuh/wazuh-documentation/source/user-manual/registering/use-registration-service.rst

 .. note::

-  In some Fedora versions, it may require to install openssl package.
-If so, install it this way:
+  From Fedora v22 to v25, it's required to install ``openssl`` package.
+Install it this way:

     .. code-block:: bash